pacti-org/pacti/CONTRIBUTING.md

 We use [pdm](https://pdm.fming.dev/latest/) to manage dependencies.
 Use `pdm add` to install new packages.

+Add unit tests to make sure the new functionality is covered.
+If your functionality falls into one of the existing classes, add your tests to the corresponding file under the tests/ directory.
+Otherwise, create a new file.
+We use `pytest` to run our tests.
+Make sure that your test starts with the name *test* to ensure that it will be executed when `make test` is invoked.

 **Before committing:**

 1. run `make format` to auto-format the code